 By 1839 even a town as small as Biggar had its own gasworks.
 Over the years, the works at Biggar were altered and expanded to keep up with the increasing demand.
-A major reconstruction brought Biggar Gasworks into more or less its present form.
+A major reconstruction in 1914 brought Biggar Gasworks into more or less its present form.

 1 pm – 5 pm (last admission 30 minutes prior to closing), free admission (except on Steam Days).

 Visitors can also see the coal fired boiler put to work and the steam driven machinery in action on special Steam Days.
 Please see our website for further information and current Steam Day dates.

 Location: In Biggar.
 Located in Gas Works Road off A702 Edinburgh to Abington road Grid reference - 72 NT 038 376